 Italy requires digital nomad visa applicants to have at least 6 months of work experience, which they must verify through official documents.

 You can supply various documents such as proof of employment, an employment contract, pay slips, or reference letters.
-Each of these documents should clearly reflect the details of your work history and the time you’ve spent in your role.
+Each of these documents should reflect the details of your work history and the time you’ve spent in your role.

 When submitting these documents, ensure that both you and your employer or client sign the papers.
 This official approval is a crucial part of the application process, as unsigned documents may be considered invalid or incomplete.